xapax/security/list_of_common_ports.md

 ## Port 139 and 445- SMB/Samba shares

 Samba is a service that enables the user to share files with other machines.
-It has interoperability, which means that it can share stuff between unix and windows systems.
+It has interoperatibility, which means that it can share stuff between linux and windows systems.
 A windows user will just see an icon for a folder that contains some files.
-Even though the folder and files really exists on a unix-server.
+Even though the folder and files really exists on a linux-server.

 ### Connecting

 For linux-users you can log in to the smb-share using smbclient, like this:

 ```